2BDetermined-7034/styleguide/README.md

 All subsystem fields should be declared as `private`.

-It is preferable to leave fields uninitialized and to initialize them inside of the constructor.
+It is preferable to leave fields uninitialized and to initialize them inside the constructor.

 Generally, only fields required for the `periodic` method of the subsystem or fields which are required by many commands should be there, otherwise, they should exist inside commands.